 - ALL library card applications require identification showing your name and correct address.
 ID is also required when asking staff to look up your library card number.

 - ALL library cards expire after 3 years.
 This gives the library the chance to ensure that cardholders’ contact information is correct and that all accounts continue to meet eligibility requirements.
-ID and proof of address is required in order to renew your library card.
+Proof of address is required in order to renew your library card.

 - Haverhill Residents: May obtain a card free of charge.
 Children must apply with a parent or guardian.
-Haverhill students in grade seven and higher may apply without a parent or guardian present.
+Haverhill students 13 and older may apply without a parent or guardian present.

 - Other Massachusetts Residents: Must show their hometown library card.
 The Haverhill Public Library extends reciprocal borrowing privileges to residents of the Commonwealth who reside in communities that offer state certified library services.
 It is the policy of the Haverhill Public Library to discontinue borrowing privileges to residents of communities without certified public libraries and to discontinue interlibrary loans to such libraries.
 Some exceptions may be made when a library is not certified because of situations beyond the community’s control such as natural disaster or other mitigating circumstances as determined by the Board of Trustees.